since1968/stat-blocks/homebrewery/src/forge-domain-radiant.markdown

 * You gain resistance to fire damage.
 * While holding your sacred weapon, you gain a +1 bonus to AC.

-#### Saint of Forge and Fire
+#### Avatar of Forge and Fury
-At 17th level, your blessed affinity with fire and metal becomes more powerful:

-* You gain immunity to fire damage.
-* While holding your sacred weapon, you have resistance to bludgeoning, piercing, and slashing damage from nonmagical attacks.
+At 17th level, you can use your Channel Divinity to become the embodiment of radiant majesty.
+As a bonus action, you emanate an aura of radiant light.
+For 1 minute, bright light shines from you in a 30-foot radius.
+* Whenever an enemy creature starts its turn in the light, the creature takes 10 radiant damage.
+* Once on each of your turns when you make a weapon attack and miss, you can cause that attack to hit instead.
+* If you fail a saving throw, you can use your reaction to succeed instead.